How big is the minimum of a branching random walk?

 Plainly $\Theta= \sum_{ \vert u \vert =1} \delta_{ \{ V(u)\}}$.
 Let $\nu= \Theta(\r)$.
 Throughout this paper and unless stated otherwise, we shall assume that the BRW is in the boundary case, i.e.

 Notice that under \eqref{hyp}, it is possible that $\p(\nu=\infty ) >0$.
 See Jaffuel \cite{J12} for detailed discussions on how to reduce a general branching random walk to the boundary case.

-Denote by $\M_n:= \min_{ \vert u \vert = n} V(u)$ the minimum of the branching random walk at generation $n$ (with convention: $\inf\emptyset \equiv \infty$).
+Denote by $\M_n:= \min_{ \vert u \vert = n} V(u)$ the minimum of the branching random walk in the $n$-th generation (with convention: $\inf\emptyset \equiv \infty$).
 Hammersly \cite{H74}, Kingman \cite{K75} and Biggins \cite{B76} established the law of large numbers for $\M_n$ (for any general branching random walk), whereas the second order limits have attracted many recent attentions, see \cite{AbR, HS09, BZ06, A11} and the references therein.
 In particular, A{\"{\i}}d{\'e}kon \cite{A11} proved the convergence in law of $\M_n- {3\over 2} \log n$ under \eqref{hyp} and some mild conditions.

 On the almost sure limits of $\M_n$, it was shown in \cite{HS09} that there is the following phenomena of fluctuation at the logarithmic scale.
 Assume \eqref{hyp}.
 If there exists some $\delta>0$ such that $\e[ \nu^{1+\delta}] < \infty$ and $\e \big[ \int_{\r} (\ee^{ \delta x } + \ee^{- (1+\delta)x } ) \Theta(dx)\big] < \infty$, then